TheHellem/TheHellem/README.md

 ---
 ## 🚀 About Me

-- 🔭 I’m currently working on personal webpage with Vite and React
+- 🔭 I’m currently working on a personal webpage with Vite and React
 - 🌱 I’m currently learning CloudCompare, QGIS and TypeScript
 ---